SCOPE OF THIS CHAPTER

 - If the carer is not at home, what arrangements have been made for the care of the child.

-If the foster carers are not at home, the supervising social worker must leave a note for the foster carers to say that s/he has visited.
+If the foster carers are not at home, the supervising social worker must leave a note for the foster carers to say that they have visited.

 If the foster carers are not at home but the child is present and being looked after by someone else, the social worker should check the identity of that person but should not continue with the visit.